Through the Blue

 Andros arguably boasts the best family-friendly beaches you will find within a 2-hour ferry ride from Athens (the stunning beaches of Serifos excepting, with less frills, however).
 And within the folds of four mountain ranges, a plethora of off-beach attractions lie.
 Its village scene is also lovely.
 Built on the wealth of shipowners, neoclassical homes sit next to nondescript museums with incredible collections.
 Not just archaeological, but modern art exhibits that once included Matisse, Miro, Picasso, and other luminaries in its lineup.

-And of course, there’s food.
-Local produce takes centre stage with the island’s bounty of agricultural produce.
-On Andros, your humble taverna might surprise you with a Greek salad topped with a creamy dollop of homemade feta whipped from the milk of goats grazing on fertile meadows nearby.
+And of course, there’s the food.
+Local ingredients take centre stage, elevated by the island’s rich agricultural bounty.
+At even the humblest taverna, a Greek salad may arrive topped with a mousse-like spoonful of homemade feta, whipped from the milk of goats grazing on fertile meadows nearby.

 Agios Petros Beach Andros, Greece